SQ Investors Have Opportunity to Lead Block, Inc. f/k/a Square Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., March 10, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Block, Inc. f/k/a Square Inc.("Block" or the "Company") (NYSE: SQ).
+LOS ANGELES, March 15, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Block, Inc. f/k/a Square Inc.("Block" or the "Company") (NYSE: SQ).

 Class Period: November 4, 2021 – April 4, 2022